Yes, there’s turkey taco beer chili under all those toppings. I know you can almost not see it, but it’s there. Swears.

 Start this turkey taco beer chili by heating a 6 quart dutch oven over medium heat.
-Add a tablespoon of olive oil and sauté the onion and garlic until tender (about 5 to 8 minutes).
-Add in the ground turkey and break it up with a wooden spoon, stirring occasionally until fully cooked.
+Add a tablespoon of olive oil and sauté 1 cup diced yellow onion and 3 cloves garlic until tender (about 5 to 8 minutes).
+Add in 2 pounds ground turkey and break it up with a wooden spoon, stirring occasionally until fully cooked.

-Stir in the 3 tablespoons of taco seasoning and chili powder and all of the tomato paste (6 ounces).
+Stir in the 3 tablespoons of taco seasoning and 1 tablespoon chili powder and 6 ounces tomato paste.

 I made a double batch of my homemade taco seasoning and measured out 3 (heaping) tablespoons.
 But feel free to add the whole doubled recipe into the pot!

-Pour in the beer.
+Pour in 1 (12 ounce) beer.
 Smelllllllls soooooo goooooood!
-I’m using Dos Equis which happens to be a Mexican beer and was leftover at our house by our good friend Mike (Hi Mike!). #meanttobe
+I’m using Dos Equis which happens to be a Mexican beer and was leftover at our house by our good friend Mike (Hi, Mike!). #meanttobe

-Add in the crushed fire roasted tomato sauce…
+Add in 1 (30 ounce) can crushed fire roasted tomato sauce.

 Cover and simmer for 30 to 35 minutes.
 This is when I prep all those toppings. (: